-His parents, Thomas and Florence, named him after the Irish nationalist revolutionary Robert Emmet, though many contemporary sources called him "Emmett" with an extra “t".
+His parents, Thomas and Jennie, named him after the Irish nationalist revolutionary Robert Emmet, but added an extra “t.”
 Thomas came from Ireland.
-Florence was born in Pennsylvania, but of an Irish immigrant father and a Pennsylvania mother.
 Thomas must have done well earlier in life, or inherited wealth, because he shows up in the United States census as without an occupation and with the designation “own income.”
-The couple had at least six children – Frank, Jeannette, Joseph, Thomas, John, and the youngest, Robert Emmet McCann.
-Jeannette became a music teacher, while the others found work as a steward in a club, a shipfitter, a clerk in a gas office.
-And Emmet played baseball for almost his whole life.
+The couple had 10 children – Florence, Frank, Jeannette, Joseph, Thomas, John, and the youngest, Robert Emmett McCann.1 Jeannette became a music teacher, while the others found work as a steward in a club, a shipfitter, a clerk in a gas office.
+And Emmett played baseball for almost his whole life.

 He was born in Philadelphia on March 4, 1902.
 He died young, not long after turning 35.
 As far as we have been able to determine, McCann was not a relative of baseball pitcher and contemporaneous minor-league manager (and later scout) Gene McCann or of lightweight championship boxer Billy McCann.

 After attending the Harrity School and then graduating from West Philadelphia High School, McCann spent his first year in professional baseball in the Class-C Virginia League in 1919, playing for the Suffolk Nuts.
 He’d just turned 17.
 He hit .263 in 105 games, but committed 45 errors – nearly an error every other game, a .925 fielding percentage.
 He was 5-feet-11, weighed 150 pounds, and batted and threw right-handed.
 Brothers John, Thomas, Joe, and Frank all played independent baseball in the Philadelphia area.